 Not long after my mother died, I met an amazing man who listened to my childhood dreams and pushed me gently in the direction that I had become fearful to travel.
 I didn’t realise how fearful I had become until I started making the standard excuses – too busy, too tired, not in the zone.

-So here I am, nearing 100,000 words on my first book.
-Will it be a success?
+Will all such writing endeavours be a success?
 Does it matter?
-Of course, a small part of me is saying yes of course it matters, I have so much to share.
-However, the most important thing I have learned, apart from the fact dedication, discipline and commitment are what makes our dreams come true (and boy do you need lots of discipline), is that you just need to create, to write words every single day.
+How do we measure success when it comes to ‘creating’?
+The most important thing I have learned, apart from the fact dedication, discipline and commitment are what makes our dreams come true (and boy do you need lots of discipline), is that you just need to create, to write words every single day.
 It doesn’t matter if the words are not so great every day, you can always edit, pull it apart and put it together again.
 Just create.
 Put something into the world that wasn’t there yesterday.
 That’s the true secret to living a creative life.